-The brothers behind the Mine Kafon project; Massoud and Mahmud Hassani, grew up on the edge of Kabul, in a little town called Qasaba.
+The brothers behind the Mine Kafon project, Massoud and Mahmud Hassani, grew up on the edge of Kabul, in a little town called Qasaba.
 Living in a house that backed on to an active minefield, they experienced the horrors of land-mines from an early age.
-During the advent of the Afghan civil war, the brothers moved more than 40 times through different countries, eventually settling in the Netherlands.
-Having been forced to invent and create ones own objects and toys during a childhood so effected by landmines and remnants of war, Massoud then went on to pursue a career in Industrial Design.
-Inspired by humanitarian beliefs, nature and the wind powered toys the brothers grew up making, the “Mine Kafon”- a wind powered art piece, was realised in 2011 as both a global mine awareness campaign and a legitimate mine-clearing device.
+During the advent of the Afghan Civil War, the brothers moved more than 40 times through different countries, eventually settling in the Netherlands.
+Having been forced to invent and create their own objects and toys during a childhood so affected by landmines and remnants of war, Massoud then went on to pursue a career in Industrial Design.
+Inspired from humanitarian beliefs, nature and the wind powered toys the brothers grew up making, the “Mine Kafon”- a wind powered art piece, was realised in 2011 as both a global mine awareness campaign and a legitimate mine-clearing device.
 The project won a series of international awards and successfully helped raise awareness for world mine aid through a number of mainstream media outlets.
 Following many years of development since, the Mine Kafon Lab team is now ready to present the “MKD” project – an innovative UAV system developed to aid in mine clearance.